butterrsoft/GyrSync/README.md

 * Turn off scaling in your GPU settings – Nvidia CP has it under desktop size & position – no scaling.
 * Some HDMI-to-VGA dongles may mux-in EDID, which is ok, or simply provide their own, which is not.
 * The EDID's allow audio over HDMI - change sound output in Windows if you need to.
-* Something like crt_emudriver, CRU, or setting a cmdline.txt EDID in Linux, can override any physical EDID, and you will not see the GyrSync or it’s modelines listed anywhere.
+* Something like crt_emudriver, CRU, or setting a cmdline.txt EDID in Linux, can override any physical EDID, and you won't see the GyrSync or it’s modelines listed anywhere.
 (Sync-protection and other features will still work as normal)

 HDMI-to-VGA adapters can be great, but most cheap ones are now complete shit.
 At time of writing, [this cheap one](https://www.aliexpress.com/item/32976152001.html?spm=a2g0o.order_list.order_list_main.30.49cd1802Jc2KAH) works with the GyrSync, and probably with 240p in general :) (You need the flat cable version with audio).
 To use this particular converter you need a monitor plugged in, but not necessarily turned on - it must be detecting via the 75R terminations or something.